covid-19-impact-lab/sid/docs/source/index.rst

    :start-after: start-installation
    :end-before: end-installation

-More information can be found in the `working paper <https://www.iza.org/publications/ dp/13899>`_ or in the four following chapters of the documentation.
+More information can be found in the `discussion paper <https://www.iza.org/ publications/ dp/13899>`_ or in the four following chapters of the documentation.

 .. raw:: html